 Mix up drawing on the easel with drawing on the table.
 You could even put big paper down on the floor.
 Use different art supplies like markers, crayons, oil pastels, chalk, and others.

-I love office supply stickers for this.
+I love office supply (affiliate link) for this.
 They come in a variety of shapes and colors.
 Stick colors on white or black paper, or even reverse the effect, like Kiddo did when he put orange stickers on white paper and then white stickers on orange paper.

 Don’t forget about printing!
 Kiddo loved to create circle prints with cups (gold rings, above photo top right) and paper rolls.
 Anything can be used for printing!
 Glue foam shapes to a piece of cardboard to make abstract stamps, which you see above.
 The same philosophy applies: print on contrasting paper, or on the same color.